-However, it is difficult to tie a bodega’s signature style to its vineyards, as traditionally most wineries blended grapes from across vineyards in two or even three of the sub-regions.
-This variation in grapes and indeed sub-zones, vinification, etc., is one of the reasons why many connoisseurs find the area and its wines so appealing.
+However, it isn’t easy to tie a bodega’s signature style to its vineyards.
+Traditionally, most wineries blended grapes from across vineyards in two or even three of the sub-regions.
+This variation in grapes and, indeed, sub-zones, vinification, etc., is one reason why many connoisseurs find the area and its wines so appealing.
 Nevertheless, regional differences within Rioja Alta are clearly discernible when tasting single-vineyard wines from across the zone.

-The more hilly and wetter western area produces wines which are typically more acidic and lower in alcohol than those from Cenicero, where there is a transition in climate from humid to semi-arid and more calcareous soils suiting the Tempranillo grape better.
+The more hilly and wetter western area produces wines that are typically more acidic and lower in alcohol than those from Cenicero.
+There is a transition in climate from humid to semi-arid and more calcareous soils suiting the Tempranillo grape.
 Rioja Alta has an Atlantic climate, whereas its neighbor Rioja Alavesa is a mixture of Atlantic and Mediterranean.